 If Halloween is your thing, you’ll be happy to know there are always fun haunted houses and movie screenings around town.
 The Adventure Center of Asheville’s Haunted Trail is a local family favorite.
 They even do a “sweet peek tour” of the trail for its youngest thrill-seekers before night falls.
 The Haunted Farm in Hendersonville is a better choice for the older crowd.

 Asheville might be Beer City but it also happens to be a bustling music town as well.
 Check out the line up schedules at The Orange Peel, The Grey Eagle, Isis Music Hall, or Rabbit Rabbit for upcoming shows.
-All of these venues provide cozy, intimate show spaces and the Grey Eagle even has a taqueria inside!
+All of these venues are an excellent choice for live music, and the Grey Eagle even has a taqueria inside!
 You can also find some wonderful talent along the streets of downtown from the thriving busking scene.

 We hope you enjoy your fall visit to Asheville and these Asheville Fall activities!